-Getting a credit card can be quite simple.
-Just compare offers online, and click “Apply Now” once you find one you like.
-From there, you’ll fill out a straightforward credit card application on the issuer’s secure site.
-And that’s it.
-You’ll find out whether you’ve been approved within 14 business days, if not immediately.
-And your card will arrive in the mail soon thereafter.
+To get a credit card, start by checking your credit score and comparing credit offers online, then click “Apply Now” once you find the best option.
+From there, you’ll fill out a straightforward credit card application on the issuer’s secure site, and you’ll generally find out whether you’ve been approved right away.
+Your card will arrive in the mail soon thereafter.

 Comparison shopping is the best way to find the best deal.
 After all, you’ll have no idea how a given credit card compares to other available offers if it’s the only one you consider.